 Whoa!
 Three articles in a week?
 Don’t get too excited.
 Consider the Mei Head write-up a gift as I get caught back up on everything.
 I’m also working on getting a Patreon set up as a way to interact with fans, offer behind the scenes info and insight, AMA sessions and giveaways.
 Look for it soon, I need to find a new web host first.
-Ready for Wolverine?
+Ready for Mezco Wolverine?
 Here we go!

 In the mid-90’s, the bulk of my comic budget was going to X titles.
 The guy that always seemed to find the time to be everywhere at once was Wolverine.
 In turn, his appearance drove sales, and well, it kind of fed into this mega-super-Xtreme-comic vortex that put money in Marvel’s coffers and put Wolverine T-shirts on us nerds everywhere.

-Today we are looking at the Brown Suited Wolverine from Mezco.
+Today we are looking at the Brown Suited Mezco Wolverine.
 I have to notate it is the Brown Suit because there is also the Tiger Stripe suit (which I would have loved to have gotten, but the money and availability didn’t work out in my favor on that one) and the grey X-force outfit, which I have zero interest in owning.
 They all look great, I just don’t recall ever reading a comic with that uniform and so it has no emotional resonance with me.
 I’d love to see Cassaday’s Astonishing X-Men uniform, as I think that’s my favorite look on him.

-Yet, as it seems to be standard operating procedure with this blog, I digress.
-Speaking of digressing, anyone else remember a time when there wasn’t this sense of immortality with Wolverine?
+Yet, as it seems to be the standard operating procedure with this blog, I digress.
+Speaking of digressing, does anyone else remember a time when there wasn’t this sense of immortality with Wolverine?
 Sure, we know Logan is much older than he appears to be, and his healing factor makes him tough to kill.
 I just don’t think it should have been so efficient as to remove any real stakes or sense of danger for Logan.
 I remember a time in an Arcade simulation Mystique was practicing on to kill the X-men (because that’s what sane people do) and she came across Wolverine’s stand-in.
 They did NOT see eye to eye (get it?
 He’s short).

 Granted, this Wolverine was a simulation, but this was pretty much how the character was written back in the 80’s (click here for a full synopsis of the issue).
 Then the 90’s hit and the aforementioned Wolverine train rolled out of the station.
 A few miles up the track, it hit “Can’t be Killed-Ville” and never looked back.